What does RCPCH endorsement mean?

 Pre-endorsement documentation required

-- Declaration of interest documentation where there is perceived or actual conflict of interest - see Declarations of interest guide.
+- Declaration of interest documentation where there is perceived or actual conflict of interest - download Declarations of interest guide below

-- Blank delegate programme evaluation form or online survey link including RCPCH mandatory questions – see below.
+- Blank delegate programme evaluation form or online survey link including RCPCH mandatory questions – see next section

 - Previous delegate and faculty evaluations (consolidated summary) for same programme delivered in previous 24 months (including information on any changes made to programme content, format or faculty as a result of feedback).